Capital City: Brussels

 You must register your children and enrol them in a school within 60 days of the move.
 You will need proof of identity, residence, vaccinations and previous academic records.

-Due to the language barrier, many expat parents decide to turn to homeschool for their kids.
+Due to the language barrier, many expat parents decide to turn to homeschooling for their kids.
 It is permitted and legal in Belgium to do so but children still need to follow the proper curriculum and pass yearly assessments.

 However, if you don’t have the time or skills to homeschool your children, there are a number of options for those who do not know any of the native languages of the country.
 There are special funding programs made for kids who don’t speak the main languages.
 When you decide on a certain school check with them about the options that will help your child integrate and have a successful education in Belgium.
 There are also fully international schools that offer interesting programmes and summer camps and courses for learning the languages and socializing.